Home » Benefits » Military Child Care Basics

 Some military communities have exceptions to this; if you are assigned to certain bases in California, for example, you may work at one nearby installation by finding housing on a different nearby base.
 In such cases, your childcare options may be dictated by your location.
 But not always.

-Waiting lists can be long, and it’s best to contact the CDC at your gaining base as soon as you have orders.
 Some may allow you to backdate your entry on the waiting list to the date your orders were cut, others may not.
 It’s not safe to assume that CDC care is standardized and that the options you currently enjoy (or wish you had) will be the same at the gaining base.

 Where special needs or Exceptional Family Member Program enrollees are concerned, parents should know that DoD policy includes making reasonable accommodations for children who have or are at risk of chronic illness, disability, developmental issues, and other concerns.

-Do not hesitate to ask questions about aspects of DoD child care you do not understand and don’t hesitate to elevate a concern if you have issues that are not being addressed.
+Do not hesitate to ask questions about aspects of DoD child care you do not understand, and don’t hesitate to elevate a concern if you have issues that are not being addressed.

 Alternative Childcare Options for Military Families